This is a foreign exchange guide to Israel, the Israeli New Sheqel currency plus ILS transfers and travel tips.

 Israeli New Sheqel (ILS) in the markets

-The chart below shows the ILS to USD exchange rate for the previous 3 months with rate alerts for days when the exchange rate moved up or down significantly or for 30 day highs and lows.
+The interactive chart below shows the USD to ILS exchange rate for the previous 3 months with rate alerts for days when the exchange rate moved up or down significantly or for 30 day highs and lows.

 Travel money for Israel

 Save money and time by Ordering your Israeli New Sheqel online from Travelex, you get better rates and can pick up the ILS cash locally or even on travel day at the airport.

 Another popular option is to use a Pre-paid Travel Card.
 Your Debit/Credit Card provider will charge you 2% from market mid-rate, but your bank may also charge an extra 3% as an “Overseas Transaction Charge” plus “Overseas ATM” fees for withdrawing cash.

 For card purchases if offered a choice of currencies always select to Pay in Israeli New Sheqel otherwise you may get much worst exchange rates.

 Israel Trip Checklist